-Permission may be granted for a student to enroll in a regular course through Independent Study.
-Students who take courses in this manner lose the benefit of classroom interaction with the professor and other students.
-Therefore, Independent Studies are granted only in extenuating circumstances and are not to be undertaken solely for personal convenience.
-A request for an Independent Study should be submitted via General Petition to the Registrar during the registration period.
-An appropriate faculty member must be willing to teach an independent study before approval is given by the appropriate Dean.
-Grace cannot guarantee that a suitable faculty member will be willing and/or available at the time a student desires to take an Independent Study course.
+This option is granted only in extenuating circumstances.
+It is not to be undertaken solely for personal convenience, because an appropriate faculty member must be willing to teach an Independent Study before approval is given by the appropriate Dean.
+Grace cannot guarantee that a suitable faculty member will be willing and/or available at the time a student desires to take the course.